-- The majority of the human genome consists of relic DNA derived from ancient invasive organisms.
+- A significant portion of the human genome consists of relic DNA derived from ancient invasive organisms.

 - Some of the key steps in the development of vertebrate animals, and mammals in particular, have come from DNA acquired from infectious organisms.